RKorzeniowski/NeuralNetworks/README.md

 RNN - Recurrent Neural Network
 SOM - Self Organiznig Maps

-All datasets needed for particular NN are in its folder
+All datasets required to run particular NN are in its folder